 Field Accountability:

 The accountability of six antenna location is not formalized.
-These antennas are not even the scope of the UNESCO field security domains.
+These antennas are not even in the scope of the UNESCO field security domains.

-There is no local AO and some are single person location and lack segregation of duty, there are no means verify the implementation and delivery of programs
+There is no local AO and some are single person location and lack segregation of duty, there are no means to verify the implementation and delivery of programs

 Without formal recognition as UNESCO entities, antenna locations can be present risks in terms staff security, weak knowledge and application of UNESCO rules and procedures by staff.
-Not all the activities are not in Harare – that is the biggest risk.
+Not all the activities are in Harare – that is the biggest risk.

 Risk 1: Accountability: Failure to establish and disseminate a clear accountability framework that achieves the right balance between centralization and decentralization (including true delegation of authority to the field) leads to bottlenecks in decision-making and impacts the Office ability to meet UNESCO's strategic goals